erehAeraStrebor/CalculatorExcercise/README.md

 ----------------------------------------------
 quick run
 ----------------------------------------------
-run your cmd at root directory and then write:
+run your cmd at root directory of Calculator project and then write:

 ``
 mvn clean install